-To ensure that MHPs provide timely access to services, DHCS requires each MHP to have a system in place for tracking and measuring timeliness of care, which includes the timeliness to receive a first appointment or first specialty mental health service (not including urgent appointments or psychiatry services).
-For this purpose, DHCS developed the Timely Access Data Tool (TADT), a uniform data collection tool.
+To ensure that MHPs provide timely access to services, DHCS requires each MHP to have a system in place for tracking and measuring timeliness of care, which includes the timeliness to receive a first appointment or first SMHS (not including urgent appointments or psychiatry services).
+For this purpose, DHCS developed the Timely Access Data Tool (TADT), a spreadsheet which serves as a uniform data collection tool.

-DHCS performs analyses utilizing the TADT to calculate county compliance using the Date of First Contact to Request Services and the number of days between that date and the Assessment Appointment First Offer Date, wherein, 80% of beneficiaries must have been offered an appointment within ten business days.
+DHCS performs analyses utilizing the TADT to calculate county compliance using the date of first contact to request services and the number of days between that date and the assessment appointment first offer date, wherein, 80% of beneficiaries must have been offered an appointment within ten business days.